faizanA786/job-starter/DEVLOG.md

 - And then netlify will rebuild the site with the new information
 - Or i might use github pages, because of netlifys limited build minutes
 - I added a new header to the website to hold nav links instead of throwing it inside the left column
+- I came up with an idea to also take the opportunity to add a search bar in the header as well
+- This gives a better reason for the job jsons to exist, so js can query through them

 # 13/04/2025
 - Just for the record, all the fonts/images I used for the website holds a creative commons license (So not copyrighted), and the wallpaper for the website i generated using an AI image generator.